Tony Ballantyne (historian): Administrative positions

 Ballantyne was Pro-Vice-Chancellor of Humanities at Otago's Dunedin campus from 2015 to 2020, a time characterised by controversy.
 He initiated processes that resulted in sixteen full-time equivalent academic staff being made redundant, with other academics impelled to take early retirement.
 He also advocated eliminating the Art History program and it was subsequently disestablished.
 These and related actions were reported extensively in the press.
 Articles and editorials exposed a 'negative, top-down, management culture that undermined trust, productivity and mental health' and that created a 'climate of suppression...and fear of repercussions'.
 This produced 'demoralised teachers and researchers' who were 'locked in pain and anger at what their institution had become'. '[E]ven the brightest and best academics secure in their status and position' felt 'acute discontent'.
 Concerns about Otago's top-down management style and its deleterious effect on morale were widely expressed, including by Sir David Skegg, in a highly unusual intervention by a previous Vice-Chancellor of the university itself.
 Disputing Ballantyne's claim that redundancies were necessary because of declining enrolments, Skegg emphasised that '[a]ny financial crisis at Otago cannot be attributed to falling student numbers'.

 In October 2020 the University of Otago stated that, as of 2021, Ballantyne would no longer serve as PVC and would instead lead the University's Division of External Engagement to attend to alumni relations and liaising with secondary schools, among other matters.
 In this capacity Ballantyne also led the creation of a new university logo, with the effort criticised for costing about $700,000 whilst large numbers of academic staff were made redundant on the grounds of budgetary shortfalls.

-However, this new logo and name for the University strengthed ties with Mana Whenua, and reflect the Universities commitment to being a Te Tiriti led institution.
+However, this new logo and name for the University strengthened ties with Mana Whenua, and reflect the Universities commitment to being a Te Tiriti led institution.

 In early 2024 it was announced Ballantyne would be stepping down from External Engagement,and would be returning to teach in the History programme.
 Recruitment to replace Ballantyne was under way as of March 2024.